reubenharry/haskell-docs/docs/docs/basics/types.md

 !!!
 Note
     Types are always uppercase, but a variable ranging over types like `a` and `b` above are always lowercase.

+!!!
+Warning
+    Polymorphic types are not like `Any` in Python.
+For example, the Boolean negation function `not :: Bool -> Bool` does not also have the type `a -> a`.
+    The only function that has type `forall a. a -> a` is the identity function (written `id`), because that is the only operation you can be sure works for *every* input type.
+    And **no** function has the type `forall a b. a -> b`, because that function would need to be able to take an input of any type, and return an output of any type.